Company rescue advice and Covid-19 support for limited companies

 Get free professional advice

-- Take time to understand the options available to you and your business if cash flow worsens and the business becomes insolvent; that means there isn’t sufficient funds to pay bills as and when they fall due – such as suppliers and HMRC.
+- Take time to understand the options available to you and your business if cash flow worsens and the business becomes insolvent; that means there isn’t sufficient funds to pay bills as and when they fall due – such as suppliers, HMRC, or payments towards your Bounce Back Loan.
 Speak to one of our licensed insolvency practitioners completely free of charge and find out what options might be available to you.

 - Talk to a ‘Time To Pay’ specialist that can defer your tax payments to HMRC.
 When cash flow problems arise, companies often struggle to pay corporation tax, VAT, and/or PAYE on time.
-Thankfully, HMRC has already announced that they are waiving late payment penalties and interest for missed tax payments, but you should make every effort to get Time To Pay in place rather than assuming the Revenue will provide automatic breathing space.
 Our specialist HMRC Time To Pay team can negotiate on your behalf and have an exceptional track record in cementing more palatable payment terms between UK businesses and the taxman.

 - If your business is experiencing a downturn in trade, restructuring your business operations could provide more time going forward to get back on your feet.
 Mitigating losses is key in times of financial distress so take advice on which parts of your business could be streamlined or cut back.
 Look into subscriptions and contracts that you could do without at the present time.